 When it comes to bad habits, we are accountability buddies and need to help our partners stay healthy and make responsible choices.
 However, we have to do so with love, in the context of an otherwise accepting, safe relationship where they trust us and know we care for them and appreciate their many strengths.

-It’s not our job to highlight all of our partner’s weaknesses.
-It is our job to acknowledge and appreciate their strengths.
 It’s probably pretty obvious, but we’re all more receptive to being built up and seen for the things we do right vs. torn down for the ways we’re less than perfect.
+Choose your approach wisely.

 Disclaimer: Abuse and addiction would require different discussions and options than those addressed in the broad scope of this piece.
 Reach out to a qualified local therapist or counselor if you have concerns around these or other serious relationship or personal issues.